DanT52/romanNumeralConverter/README.md

 # romanNumeralConverter

-## Future additions
+## romanNumeralConverter API
-- Add a front end hosted on github pages
+- The front end is now hosted on GitHub Pages.
-- host the backend as a Lambda function with a API gateway.
+- The backend has been implemented as a Lambda function with an API Gateway.

+You can test it live at [Roman Numeral Converter](https://dant52.github.io/romanNumeralConverter/).

 ## Description of Files Included
 - `expr.c`: Contains the implementation of ast for and evaluating it.